getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/stacktrace.md

 ## Examples

-A Python stacktrace with source context:
+A Python stack trace with source context:

 ```json
 {